History of the Jews in Iran: Situation of the Jews in Iran

 The desire for survival may prompt Iranian Jews to overstate their anti-Israel positions.
 Their response to the questions regarding Israel have been outright denial of Israel or staying quiet.
-An example of the dilemma of Iranian Jews can be observed in this example :"We hear the ayatollah say that Israel was cooperating with the Shah and SAVAK, and we would be fools to say we support Israel.
+An example of the dilemma of Iranian Jews can be observed in this example: "We hear the ayatollah say that Israel was cooperating with the Shah and SAVAK, and we would be fools to say we support Israel.
 So we just keep quiet about it...
 Maybe it will work out.
 Anyway, what can we do?
 This is our home."
-On September 23, 2021 the wife of the Rabbi of Jews of Iran gave an interview to a Jewish Newspaper Most Iranian Jews say that they view Iran as their home and are allowed to practice Judaism freely, but there is suspicion and fear too.
-Despite their Pro-Iranian stance and their refusal to go up to Israel, the Jews of Iran are denounced for betraying Iran by showing loyalty to Israel.
-However Iranian Jews are allowed to visit Israel (Even though Iranian passport holders are legally barred from doing so), often through Turkey, and return back.
+On September 23, 2021, the wife of the Rabbi of Jews of Iran gave an interview to the Israeli newspaper Katifa.
+Most Iranian Jews say that they view Iran as their home and are allowed to practice Judaism freely, but there is suspicion and fear too.
+Despite their Pro-Iranian stance and their refusal to travel to Israel, the Jews of Iran are denounced for betraying Iran by showing loyalty to Israel.

+However, Iranian Jews are allowed to visit Israel, even though Iranian passport holders are legally barred from doing so, often through Turkey, and return.
 Even the current chief rabbi of the Islamic Republic, Yehuda Gerami, who often shows pro revolutionary and anti-Zionist views, has studied in Yeshivas Ateres Yisrael in Jerusalem.
-In 2021 Iran's chief rabbi condemned the 2020 US assassination of Qassem Soleimani; in 2022 the Tehran Central Jewish Committee condemned the ongoing Mahsa Amini protests, saying "The community declares that it has always obeyed the position of the supreme leader" (referring to the Ayatollah Ali Khamenei).
+In 2021, Iran's chief rabbi condemned the 2020 US assassination of Qasem Soleimani; in 2022 the Tehran Central Jewish Committee condemned the Mahsa Amini protests, saying "The community declares that it has always obeyed the position of the supreme leader" (referring to the Ayatollah Ali Khamenei).
 The Times of Israel said these statements may be motivated by the remaining Iranian Jews trying to prevent being targeted themselves by the regime.

 In February 2023, Khamenei's representative to Iran's Markazi Province, Gholamali Dorri-Najafabadi, denied that six million Jews were killed in the Holocaust, claiming that the true figure is around 50 or 60 Jews, and that the Holocaust has been used as a "pretext to fight against Islam, Muslims, and the hijab."
-Later on, two weeks before the festival of Purim, Khamenei proclaimed that if Israel attacks Iranian nuclear facitilies, Iran would retaliate against Jewish communities in the diaspora.
+Later on, two weeks before the festival of Purim, a woman who met Khamenei alleged that he proclaimed that if Israel attacks Iranian nuclear facilities, Iran would retaliate against Jewish communities in the diaspora.
+The tombs of Mordechai and Esther were desecrated during the Gaza war.
+On July 31, 2024 the Tehran Central Jewish committee issued a statement condemning the elimination of Hamas leader Ismail Haniyeh and called for an Iranian response.

+Population and migration

+Driven by persecutions, thousands of Persian Jews emigrated to Palestine in the late 19th and early 20th century.
+Many Jews who decided to stay in Iran moved to Tehran to be close to the Shah and enjoy his protection.
+In 1868, Jews were the most significant minority in Tehran, numbering 1,578 people.
+By 1884, this figure had risen to 5,571.
+By 1932, Tehran's Jewish population had risen to 6,568.